AyushiYadav-DS/AyushiYadav-DS/README.md

 # 💫 About Me:

-🎓 Certified Data Science Fresher with a strong foundation in Python, SQL, Power BI, and Machine Learning <br>
+🎓 Certified Data Science Fresher with a strong foundation in Python, SQL,Statistics, Machine Learning, Deep learning and some data visualization tools like Power Bi and Tableau. <br>

 📊 Skilled in data cleaning, exploratory data analysis (EDA), and visual storytelling using real-world datasets  <br>